 Background

-The term Kovik Antiform was introduced by Lamothe (2007), as suggested by Hocq (unpublished), in order to describe Archean rocks forming the internal northern basement within the Ungava Orogen (units AKOV1 to AKOV10; Lamothe, 2007).
-However, this nomenclature adopted for a formal lithodemic unit does not comply with the North American Stratigraphic Code (1983, 2005).
-The units were thus transferred to the Kovik Complex, Archean to Paleoproterozoic (Charette and Beaudette, 2018).
+The term Kovik Antiform was introduced by Lamothe (2007) in order to describe Archean rocks forming the internal northern basement within the Ungava Orogen (units AKOV1 to AKOV10; Lamothe, 2007).
+However, this nomenclature adopted for a formal lithodemic unit does not comply with the North American Stratigraphic Code (NACSN, 1983, 2005).
+The units were thus reassigned to the Kovik Complex, Archean to Paleoproterozoic in age (Charette and Beaudette, 2018).
 The Kovik Antiform is the lithotectonic domain which contains rocks of the Kovik Complex.
 The unit was formally renamed the Kovik Lithotectonic Domain by Vanier and Lafrance (2020).
-The Kovik Complex consists of ten units (Appkvk1 to Appkvk10; Lamothe, 2007), aligned with the new nomenclature.
+The Kovik Complex consists of ten units (Appkvk1 to Appkvk10; Lamothe, 2007) that were aligned with the new nomenclature.
 As the Ministère’s mapping work is carried out, units of the Kovik Domain will be better defined and reassigned to separate suites according to their composition and genetic class, thus completely replacing the Kovic Complex.

 Description